h0tbird/coreseed/docs/checklist.md

 ###### **PROBLEM:** *Containers on one worker are unable to ping containers on other workers.*

 This is most likely to be a *docker*-*fleet* communication problem.
 Was *fleet* up and running at the time *docker* started?
-Run this command to check the IP address assigned by *fleet* to the *docker0* bridge:
+Run the command below to check whether the IP address assigned by *fleet* to the *docker0* bridge is within the range managed by *fleet* and restart *docker* otherwise:

 ```
 loopssh ip r | grep docker0
 ```

-Restart *docker* if the IP address is not within the range managed by *fleet*.